 Did you ever get stuck while thinking about a new plan or design?
 You went to a colleague and started explaining.
 After a while you say: "Ah, now I see!"

 The other person didn't say a word.
-Probably didn't even know what you are talking about.
+Probably didn't even know what you were talking about.

 By explaining it to someone else, you had to 'unfuzzy' your thoughts into sentences, making it more clear to yourself in the process.